Felix50-dev/alx-low_level_programming/0x08-recursion/README.md

-task 5, square root through recursion task 6, check if a number is a prime number task 7, chek if a string is a pallindrome
+task 5, square root through recursion task 6, check if a number is a prime number task 7, chek if a string is a pallindrome task 8, check if two strings are equal.